zfanli/homelab/README.md

 # homelab-nextcloud-config

-Configuration of nextcloud for running on my homelab.
-Use postgres sql as data backend.
+Configure nextcloud to my homelab.
+Use postgres as data backend.

 ## Setup .env file